Coordination is becoming infrastructure.

-Here's what replaces it.
+Here's what that changes.

 THE COORDINATION TAX